-- POJO and PAYLOAD modes are supported.
-In POJO mode, only out-of-band message headers are available for filtering as the in-band headers have been processed and removed from header list by CXF.
+P0J0 and PAYLOAD modes are supported.
+In P0J0 mode, only out-ofband message headers are available for filtering as the in-band headers have been processed and removed from header list by CXF.
 The in-band headers are incorporated into the MessageContentList in POJO mode.
-The camel-cxf component does make any attempt to remove the in-band headers from the MessageContentList as it does in I.6.1.
-If filtering of in-band headers is required, please use PAYLOAD mode or plug in a (pretty straightforward) CXF interceptor/JAXWS Handler to the CXF endpoint. - The Message Header Relay mechanism has been merged into CxfHeaderFilterStrategy.
+The camel-cxf component does make any attempt to remove the in-band headers from the MessageContentList.
+If filtering of in-band headers is required, please use PAYLOAD mode or plug in a (pretty straightforward) CXF interceptor/JAXWS Handler to the CXF endpoint.
+The Message Header Relay mechanism has been merged into CxfHeaderFilterStrategy.
 The relayHeaders option, its semantics, and default value remain the same, but it is a property of CxfHeaderFilterStrategy.